 Larger prairies are one potential solution to this problem.
 The other, Wagenius has found, lies right at his feet.

-In the past, natural fires on the land encouraged plants to flower, leading to new mating opportunities and refreshing local genetic diversity.
+The Ecological Equation In the past, natural fires on the land encouraged plants to flower, leading to new mating opportunities and refreshing local genetic diversity.
 Development meant the end of most of those fires.
 So, Wagenius and his team encourage trained land managers to restore fire through controlled burns.

 When Wagenius returns to fieldwork this June, he plans to start with a blaze.
 He will conduct such a burn on a private landscape to increase the number of flowering plants and improve their chances of successful pollination and seed production.

-To begin fieldwork, he will meet on one of the larger study sites with his academic collaborators—including his wife Gretel, who is a botanist, and graduate and undergraduate students.
+A Family Affair To begin fieldwork, he will meet on one of the larger study sites with his academic collaborators—including his wife Gretel, who is a botanist, and graduate and undergraduate students.
 His stay will be long enough that his other family members will join him there.

 These characteristics help document the fitness of the plants.
 He will also compare the size of each preserve to the number of incompatible coneflower mates by studying the plants’ genetic patterns.